YiweiShen/yiweishen.github.io/source/_posts/Access-Files-on-the-Steam-Deck-via-SSH-using-VS-Code.md

 - Again, open the command palette ("Cmd+Shift+P").
 - Type "Remote-SSH: Connect to Host..." and select the entry you just added.
-- The first time only, you may be prompted to accept the host's fingerprint and enter the password for the "deck" user.
+- The first time only, you may be prompted to accept the host's fingerprint.

 By following the above steps, you can conveniently access and manage your Steam Deck’s file system using the powerful toolset provided by VS Code over an SSH connection.